NoelM/noelm.github.io/content/posts/zig_threading.md

 int_to_test.put(node);
 ```

-As one can see, we let the values `.prev` and `.next` to `undefined`, then the function `put` sets the correct values.
+As one can see, we set the values `.prev` and `.next` to `undefined` because the function `put` sets them correctly.

 #### Get Nodes from Queue

-The elements in a `Queue` can be safely accessed from any program thread with the function `get`.
+The elements in a `Queue` can be safely accessed from any thread with the function `get`.
 It returns
 an optional node pointer because the queue might be empty.
-So, test the value of the returned `Node`:
+So, testing the value of the returned `Node` is mandatory:

 ```zig
 if (int_to_test.get()) |node| {